hanabi/hanabi.github.io/misc/Rules.md

 The player takes a tile from his hand and plays it to the center of the table.
 Two options are possible:

 1. The tile either begins, adds to, or completes a firework and it is then added to the appropriate color firework.
-2. The tile doesn't begin, add to or complete any firework.
+1. The tile doesn't begin, add to or complete any firework.
 Discard the tile out of the game, then flip the top Fuse tile face down beside that stack.
 The fuse is burning shorter and time is running out.

 After playing their tile, they then take a new tile from the draw pile and adds it to their hand without looking at it.

-#### How the fireworks are built:
+#### How the fireworks are built

 - There can only be one firework of each color.
 The tiles for a firework have to be placed in rising order (1, 2, 3, 4 and finally 5).
 - There can only be one tile of each value in each firework (so 5 tiles in total).